This article is based on my medical research to understand my experience with this health condition and share the

 What Doctors Know About Tinnitus

 I had one audiologist give me a hearing test.
 I passed.
 He couldn't understand why I didn't have hearing loss.
-What's worse is that he didn't understand the difference between subjective and objective tinnitus.
+What's worse is that he didn't understand the difference between subjective and objective tinnitus when I asked him which I had.

-Knowing the difference is essential, and any doctor who does not know that is a quack in my opinion.
+Knowing the difference is essential, and any doctor who doesn't know that is a quack in my opinion.
 The answer to this would indicate if the tinnitus is a real sound in the ear that the doctor can hear with an instrument (objective), or if the brain imagines it and only the sufferer can hear it (subjective).1

 The test he performed was a total waste of time.
 It’s crucial that a doctor confirms the difference because objective tinnitus could indicate a serious condition, a vascular disorder with the carotid or vertebrobasilar system.2

-Another doctor did a CT Scan, but then when I asked if the eighth cranial nerve was visualized in the scan, he admitted he did not get an image of that significant auditory nerve.
-What a waste that was!
+Another doctor did a CT scan, but then when I asked if the eighth cranial nerve was visualized in the scan, he admitted he did not get an image of it.
+That's the auditory nerve, and he should have scanned that.

-These doctors bill the insurance companies for this useless work!
+That CT scan was a waste of time and resources!
+These doctors bill the insurance companies for useless lab work!
 That's really a shame!